 Welcome to Day Lab

 The Day lab is interested in genetic heart muscle diseases.
 Our research program integrates translational and clinical science, with a primary focus on hypertrophic cardiomyopathy.
-We want to understand the full spectrum of disease evolution and progression, from the primary effects of sarcomere gene mutations in cardiac muscle cells to the phenotypic expression and predictors of adverse outcomes in patients.
+We want to understand the full spectrum of disease evolution and progression, from the primary effects of sarcomere gene variants in cardiac muscle cells to the phenotypic expression and predictors of adverse outcomes in patients.

 Research News